Claim your freebie!

 - your total likely retirement income

-I was shocked to find out just how little my pension was predicted to pay out, so I have had to take action to allow me to retire early from teaching.
-Even if you discover that your pension is not going to provide you with the required level of income, all is not lost.
+Discovering that your pension is not going to provide you with the required level of income, is not completely hopeless.
 However, it is important that you take action as soon as possible, to ensure that you can retire when you choose.